RasaHQ/helpdesk-assistant/data/nlu.md

 - is there a map for this site
 - campus map
 - location of rht front door
+- show site map
+- can i see the campus map

 ## intent:site_emergency
 - emergency phone number